22 African Lodges Where Animals Roam Free

-Most of Africa’s flagship wilderness regions, and all areas that we recommend to clients, are completely wild, free, and unfenced.
+Most of Africa's flagship wilderness regions, and all areas we recommend to clients, are completely wild, free, and unfenced.
 What does this mean?
 Besides the outermost borders, there are no barriers preventing animals from roaming freely between designated areas of wildlife conservation – namely, the government-owned national parks and private game reserves.

-Although animals are still free to roam around the parks and reserves, lodges that provide for larger guest numbers and those travelling with young children provide extra peace of mind with fenced off accommodations.
-But if you want to experience the wildest Africa – where lions roar a stone’s throw away from your tented suite and elephants drink from your swimming pool – there’s nothing better than opting for an unfenced safari lodge or camp.
+Although animals are still free to roam around the parks and reserves, lodges that provide for larger guest numbers and those travelling with young children provide extra peace of mind with fenced-off accommodations.
+But if you want to experience the wildest Africa – where lions roar a stone's throw away from your tented suite and elephants drink from your swimming pool – there's nothing better than opting for an unfenced safari lodge or camp.

 Important note